-The Miller Foundation is focused on supporting education for young children through the third grade.
-This includes organizations and programs that engage vulnerable parents and families in their child’s development as well as programs that provide young children who are most at-risk of lower educational success with high-quality pre-school and early childhood education.
+The Miller Foundation is focused on supporting education for children from preschool and early childhood through the twelfth grade.
+This includes organizations and programs that engage vulnerable parents and families in their child’s development as well as programs that provide young children and youth who are most at-risk of lower educational success with high-quality pre-school, early childhood, elementary, middle and high school education.

-Priority Focus Area: High-quality educational support for young children
+Priority Focus Area: High-quality educational support for children and youth

 The impact of education extends far beyond the classroom and plays a decisive role in shaping children’s futures.
 For example, its impact on health status is profound.
 Children who receive a quality education are more likely to have health insurance coverage, are less likely to be overweight or obese, and have a lower mortality rate and live years longer than children who face unaddressed learning challenges and do not advance in the educational system.